ddprrt/ddprrt.github.io/_posts/2014-04-10-gulp-sass-autoprefixer-sourcemaps.md

 The interface of `gulp-sass` (which uses a much faster native implementation) and the one of `gulp-ruby-sass` are **not** identical.
 So once `gulp-sass` is based on Sass 3.3, you not only have to switch plugins, but also adapt their parameters.

 **Update 2014/6/3**: Apparently `gulp-sass` does not allow to use `outputStyle: compressed`, so you have to stick with the Ruby version for now.

+**Update 2015/3/25**: With Sass 3.4. and `gulp-ruby-sass` 1.0 the interface has changed again.
+It now has been adapted to realise that's just a wrapper for the original Sass and not a piped through task, and also requires Gulp's sourcemap module to work properly.
+This might also change the behaviour with Autoprefixer and Sourcemaps in general.

 Your `gulpfile.js`